AshrafNadir/Portfolio-Projects/Data-Management(SQL)/Readme.md

 ---

-For detailed explanation like **Normalisations, diagrams, Star Schema design , Business Intelligence use cases** and more see the doc file.
+For detailed explanation like **Normalisations, diagrams, Star Schema design , Business Intelligence use cases** and more see the doc file:
-Please refer to the detailed document:

 📄 [View the Documentation](https://github.com/AshrafNadir/Portfolio-Projects/blob/master/Data-Management(SQL)/DataManagement.docx)